Skip to content

 Note that extensions like @rocketh/proxy need to be passed into the rocketh setup function so they can be used.

-Example of rocketh.ts file:
+Example of rocketh/config.ts file:

 typescript